Bob Baffert: Controversies

-In February 2022, Baffert was suspended 90 days and fined $7,500 by the Kentucky Horse Racing Commission.
+In February 2022, Baffert was suspended for 90 days and fined $7,500 by the Kentucky Horse Racing Commission.
 The suspension was scheduled to run March 8 through June 5.
 Baffert was granted a stay until April 4 to gain time for an appeal.
-However, the Kentucky Court of Appeals rejected Baffert's appeal on April 1.
-This in turn led to a ban from all California Horse Racing Board facilities beginning April 4 due to a rule removing any trainer under a 60-day or higher ban from all CHRB facilities.
-Further, the 90 day ban against Baffert in Kentucky was set to be honored in all 38 racing states.
+However, the Kentucky Court of Appeals rejected the appeal on April 1.
+This led to a ban from all California Horse Racing Board facilities beginning April 4 due to a rule removing any trainer under a 60-day or higher ban from all CHRB facilities.
+Further, the 90-day ban against Baffert in Kentucky was set to be honored in all 38 racing states.

 Controversy deepened on December 6, 2021, when Medina Spirit died of an apparent heart attack after a workout at Santa Anita Park.
 This reminded the public that since 2000, at least 74 other horses had died while in Baffert's stables.
-Though number of racing starts are used to calculate rates of death for all horses in the care of race trainers, not all horse deaths were animals in race training nor were they necessarily race-related fatalities.
+Though the number of racing starts is used to calculate rates of death for all horses in the care of trainers, not all horse deaths were animals in race training nor were they necessarily race-related fatalities.

+Bob Baffert signs autographs at the Alibi Breakfast at Pimlico Racetrack, two days before the 150th running of the Preakness Stakes, the last held at the original grandstand on May 15, 2025.

 Baffert's ban at Churchill Downs' racetracks was extended in July 2023.
 One year later, in July 2024, Churchill Downs rescinded the ban after Baffert issued a statement accepting responsibility for Medina Spirit's drug positive and for any substance found in the horses that he trained.
 "I have paid a very steep price with a three-year suspension and the disqualification of Medina Spirit’s performance," he said, adding that he was "committed to having an amicable resolution with Churchill Downs in order to have the opportunity to compete again for the Triple Crown."